leandrocandido/reservation-test/AppendixI.md

 The meaning of the parameters is as follows:

 - Passengers: number of passengers to include in the reservation.
-- Origin: origin of the flight (assume just DUBLIN, LONDON and ROME).
+- Origin: origin of the flight.
 - Destination: destination of the flight.
-Same options than origin.
 - DateOut: date of the outbound flight.
 - DateIn: date of the inbound flight (optional for one way flight searches).
 - RoundTrip: boolean indicating if we want one way or round trip results.
-- Don't change the parameter names (it will be used by internal integration tests)
+- Don't change the url parameter names (it will be used by internal integration tests)

 ## Response contract in JSON format